eclipse-archived/ceylon-lang.org/code/architecture.md

 ## Compiler

-Thus, the thing we call the *compiler*, which is found in the `ceylon-compiler` repository, is actually just half of the compiler.
+Thus, the thing we call the *compiler*, which is found in the `compiler-java` directory of the repository, is actually just half of the compiler.
 This "compiler" actually calls the typechecker when it needs the syntax tree for a compilation unit.